Author: Jeff Bacon

 Postnuptial Agreements

-If the wedding has already happened, a postnuptial agreement can address the same issues.
-Oklahoma recognizes postnups, though they are scrutinized somewhat more carefully than prenups.
+Already married?
+A postnuptial agreement can address the same issues.
+Oklahoma recognizes postnups, though courts review them somewhat more carefully than prenups.
 The same principles apply: full disclosure, voluntary signing, independent counsel.

 How Dads.Law Approaches Prenups for Oklahoma City Men